 — Earth Vessel Quotes (@earthvessquotes) May 15, 2018

-Another video revealed that fiddling with the pitch leves might allow Yanny hearers to also hear Laurel.
+Another video revealed that fiddling with the pitch levels might allow Yanny hearers to also hear Laurel.

-According to Brad Story, a professor of speech, language and hearing sciences at the University of Arizona, if you pass the Yanny / Laurel through a waveform detector, the answer is most likely Laurel.
+According to Brad Story, a professor of speech, language, and hearing sciences at the University of Arizona, if you pass the Yanny / Laurel audio clip through a waveform detector, the answer is most likely Laurel.

-Over at Gizmodo, a sound and audio engineer and a psychologist from the University of Chicago both say that it depends on who’s listening, while not taking any clear sides.
+Over at Gizmodo, both a sound and audio engineer and a psychologist from the University of Chicago avoided taking any clear sides, saying that it depends on who’s listening.

 “The signal information is present for both words in the acoustics, but some people are listening to some frequencies and others are listening to other frequencies,” said psychologist Howard Nusbaum.

-So far, the only “authority” to be definitely in Yanny’s camp is, of course, the musician Yanny.
+So far, the only “authority” to be definitely in Yanny’s camp is, of course, the musician Yanni.